trueos/trueos-docs/trueos-handbook/postinstall.rst

 unable to connect or to configure the connection later, refer to :ref:`Network Manager` for more detailed instructions.

-.. index:: optional services, SSH, IPv6
+.. index:: enable optional services, SSH, IPv6
 .. _Enable Optional Services:

 Enable Optional Services